How a brewery near York became the Press 2023 Small Business of the Year

 The Press continues with our profiles of the winners of our 2023 business awards.

-Today, we also feature the thriving Ainsty Ale and Tap Room, based at Acaster Malbis, just south of York, who is the small business of the year.
+Today, we also feature the thriving Ainsty Ales Brewery and Tap Room, based at Acaster Malbis, just south of York, who is the small business of the year.

 It was founded in 2014 by former policeman Andy Herrington and produces a range of ales, available in cask, keg, bottle and can.